 INNOSUP-1: providing innovation support for SMEs to develop cross-sectoral value chains

-Building upon the innovation potential of SMEs and acknowledging the need for the EU to support the development of emerging industries, which will provide the growth and employment of the future, INNOSUP-1 supports SMEs to develop new value chains that cross business sectors, bringing together expertise from different sectors and areas, and enabling them to transfer technologies, strategies and approaches.
+Building upon the innovation potential of SMEs and acknowledging the need for EU to support the development of emerging industries, which will provide the growth and employment of the future, INNOSUP-1 supports SMEs to develop new value chains that cross business sectors, bringing together expertise from different sectors and areas, and enabling them to transfer technologies, strategies and approaches.

-There are 13 active INNOSUP-1 projects launched to date with a further five projects that started in May 2019.
+There are 13 active INNOSSUP-1 projects launched to date with a further five projects that started on May 2019.
 Managed by cross-border consortia of expert organisations, INNOSUP-1 projects include partners such as SMEs, research organisations, and clusters.
 The 13 projects that have been active so far were delivered by 139 partners.
 Two out of 5 of these partners were cluster organisations and between them they counted 6,500 SMEs among their members.